gastonrieder/global-macro-database/README.md

 ## Visualisation/storytelling

 For the most part, I tried to limit the text and let the visuals tell the story.
 I like action-packed titles, callout boxes and reference points.
 These help users immediately focus on the main takeaway.
+Indeed, you will find a summary of the whole analysis by reading the headers of each section \(like on the "on this page" section\).
+This is intentional.

 I draw inspiration from the [Storytelling with Data book](https://www.storytellingwithdata.com/) and the [visual style guide](https://design-system.economist.com/documents/CHARTstyleguide_20170505.pdf) published by The Economist.

 I pushed the SQL queries to the bottom, so users focus on the story first.